Constantine's Bridge (Danube): Research

 The bridge was subsequently mentioned in the end of the 17th century, in the Index Geographicus Celsissimi Principatus Wallachiae, the map of Wallachia made by Romanian historian Constantin Cantacuzino.
 Shortly after that, the italian Anton Maria Del Chiaro, mentions the construction in the Istoria delle moderne rivoluzioni della Valachia (1718, Venice).

 The construction is mentioned several times in the 18th-19th centuries by various historians or philologists, who overwhelmingly attribute it to emperor Trajan, perpetuating the erroneous information attributed to Anton Maria del Chiaro.

 While Luigi Ferdinando Marsigli attempted to locate the bridge in the 17th century and Alexandru Popovici and Cezar Bolliac continued this search in the 19th century, the first real scientific discoveries were performed by Grigore Tocilescu and Pamfil Polonic in 1902.
 In 1934 Dumitru Tudor published the first complete work regarding the bridge, and other systematic work on the north bank of the Danube was performed in 1968 by Octavian Toropu and in 2002 by Lucian Amon and Petre Gherghe.
 Later, in the area was carried out a bathymetry in 2017 and a magnetometric survey in October 2022.

+In summer 2026, exceptionally low water levels on the Danube due to European heatwave revealed parts of the Constantine Bridge's foundations.
+Seizing this rare opportunity, a team from the Pleven Regional Historical Museum used aerial photography to map and document the visible bridge remains.
+Researchers used this data to trace the extent of the bridge and assess its condition.